ahartik/orbitals/README.md

 * Visualizes $\psi$ as a "cloud" when $|\psi|^2 < L$.
 * Option to reduce rendering resolution to work on low-performance machines ("Render scale")
 * Pan using mouse or touch (mobile).
-* Zoom using scroll wheel.
+* Zoom using scroll wheel (desktop) or multitouch (mobile).

 Missing features / known bugs:
 * Optimize more to achieve smooth experience on mobile without resolution scaling.
+* Real orbitals are "too small" (don't integrate up to 1)
 * Would be nice to visualize axis directions and some markers to show orbital size in units of Bohr radii.
-* Real orbitals are "too small" (don't integrate up to 1)
-* Zoom on mobile devices (multitouch).
+* Some latex thing to show what the wavefunction is would be nice.